-This inaugural GRS in Computational Chemistry seeks to create a synergistic environment for early career computational chemists to present their research, and to find a supportive and encouraging setting to promote discussion.
+This inaugural GRS in Computational Chemistry sought to create a synergistic environment for early career computational chemists to present their research, and to find a supportive and encouraging setting to promote discussion.
 Computational Chemistry currently encompasses many disciplines ranging from fundamental to applied fields.
-This meeting will focus on new and unpublished research of current interest in energy, materials, and other applications.
-A panel of experts from academia, national laboratories, and industry will provide an exceptional environment for students and post-doctoral fellows to discuss their research endeavors and to gain career advice.
+This meeting focused on new and unpublished research of current interest in energy, materials, and other applications.
+A panel of experts from academia, national laboratories, and industry provided an exceptional environment for students and post-doctoral fellows to discuss their research endeavors and to gain career advice.

 |1:00 pm - 5:00 pm||Arrival and Check-in|

 |3:30 pm - 3:45 pm||Introductory Comments by GRC Site Staff / Welcome by the GRS Conference Chair|

 |Discussion Leader: Angela Wilson (University of North Texas)|

 |3:45 pm - 4:15 pm||Bobby Sumpter (Oak Ridge National Laboratory)

 "Nanostructured Soft Matter and Multicomponent Materials for Energy Science: What's Next and How Can Computational Science Help?"